 This course uses an interactive textbook created by Top Hat as the primary course material.
 Students are required to purchase a subscription to Top Hat, which can be done through the University Bookstore (the same process as purchasing a hard-copy book for a course).
-The total cost of the course materials through the University bookstore should be \$87.15, which should include a Top Hat subscription, access to the online textbook, and a required fee for secure testing.
-Students may purchase the materials directly through Top Hat (www.tophat.com), but the materials will be more expensive if they are purchased separately and not as a bundled package.
-Please note the unique course ID associated with this course on Top Hat: 334753.
+The materials include a Top Hat subscription, access to the online textbook, and a required fee for secure testing.
+Students may purchase the materials directly through Top Hat (www.tophat.com) for a cheaper price (\$55), but the materials could end up being more expensive if they are purchased separately and not as a bundled package.
+The unique course ID associated with this course on Top Hat is: 516760.
 Please let the instructor know if any issues arise when purchasing the materials or accessing the course online.

-COURSE FORMAT
+COURSE FORMAT AND REQUIREMENTS

 - This course is an asynchronous online course.
-This means that students will work at different times from different locations and are not required to attend face-to-face or synchronous meetings as a whole class. - For each weekly module, students are required to 1) read the online text and answer the accompanying questions; and 2) respond to the discussion question by the given deadline.
-Tasks must be completed by 11:59 pm Eastern Standard Time on the date that they are due. - Students are also required to write an expanded opinion piece (op-ed) on a policy topic of their choice and to act as an 'editor' for one of their peers.
-Both of these assignments will have separate prompts that will be posted on Blackboard and must also be submitted through Blackboard by the given due date. - Online activities that require instructor review (discussion posts and submitted assignments) will be graded within 48 to 72 hours. - The instructor will communicate with students regularly through Blackboard and students' USC email accounts.
+This means that students will work at different times from different locations and are not required to attend face-to-face or synchronous meetings as a whole class.
+However, all students are expected to check in each Monday on Blackboard sometime between 10 am and 11 am (except for Labor Day, 07 September) to ensure that students are not having any issues. - For each weekly module, students must 1) read the online text and answer accompanying questions; and 2) respond to the discussion question(s) by the given deadline.
+Tasks must be completed by 11:59 pm Eastern Standard Time on the date that they are due. - Students are required to write an expanded opinion piece (op-ed) on a policy topic of their choice and to act as an 'editor' for one of their peers.
+Both of these assignments will have separate prompts that are posted on Blackboard and must also be submitted through Blackboard by the given due date. - Online activities that require instructor review (discussion posts and submitted assignments) will be graded within 48 to 72 hours. - The instructor will communicate with students regularly through Blackboard and students' USC email accounts.
 Be sure to monitor emails regularly and to check for messages on Blackboard.
 The instructor will aim to respond the same day to emails that arrive before 5:00 PM on weekdays.
 Responses to emails that arrive after 5:00 PM or on weekends may take longer, but every attempt will be made to respond within 24 hours. - Given that this is an online course, students are strongly recommended to communicate with the instructor through email.
 The instructor is also available for face-to-face meetings by Skype or by phone.
 To schedule a meeting, students should email the instructor a request to meet, the preferred format in which they would like to meet, and at least two dates and times that the student is available.